 - Use with a hot or cold compress for aches.
 Add 2 to 3 drops of Orange and 1 or more drops of Frankincense to 1 ounce of Jojoba or Rose Hip Seed Oil and apply topically with a compress.

 - For mental focus, add 3 drops of Eucalyptus and 2 drops of Peppermint to a cool mist diffuser, or try a mixture of Thyme and Lemon.

 - To scent your laundry without using harmful dryer “sheet” perfumes, add a few drops of your favorite essential oil, such as White Grapefruit to my Wool Dryer Balls.

 - Customize your liquid soap or household cleaner by adding a few drops of Peppermint or Lemon.

-- For supporting oral health, add 2 to 3 drops of Orange, Lemon and Thyme or Peppermint to a glass of water.
+- For supporting oral health, add 2 to 3 drops of Orange, Clove, Lemon and Thyme or Peppermint to a glass of water.
 Mix well and swish in your mouth, then spit out.
 Repeat as needed.